aduffy70/LabNotes/_posts/2011/2011-06-16-ISIT-PD-prep.md

   * Created google site for the iSIT professional development <https://sites.google.com/site/isitpd>
       * Setup Blog, Glossary, TutorialsExperiments, and ICT Resources pages
       * Updated experiment template to look more like the [Davis School District standard lab exercise sheet]({{site.image_path}}wp-content/uploads/2011/06/DavisDistrictLabSheet.doc).
-  * Setup isit.usu.edu cname for the isitpd google site after speaking with Morlyn Seamons 435-797-0119 at the Helpdesk about why we want to use a usu.edu cname to point to a google site.
+  * Setup isit.usu.edu cname for the isitpd google site after speaking with the Helpdesk about why we want to use a usu.edu cname to point to a google site.